Categories: Projects and equipment; Commerce and business

 A friend commented that it wouldn't be long enough for a sword;

-with doors at both ends I could doggy-style a second forge.
+with doors at both ends it's designed to doggy-style a second forge.

-So now there's a forge, extra ceramic blanket, blanket rigidizer, castable refractory mixes,
+So now there's a forge, ceramic blanket, blanket rigidizer, castable refractory mixes,

 accessories.
 Raw materials, heat-treatment tanks/containers, and